Fresh black truffle

 They release a high concentration of monosodium glutamate, which is reflected in an almost indescribable taste sensation.
 As a complement to bitter, salty, sweet and sour, the Japanese call it "umami", which means "savoury".

-Along with some wines and spirits, truffles, like most delicacies in different cultures, have that special something that makes up a good flavour and aroma.
+Along with some wines and spirits, truffles, like most delicacies in different cultures, have that special something that makes up a good flavor and aroma.
 No wonder they are so highly appreciated.

 The truffle is the embodiment of umami flavour.